Compare Rates and Save on Life Insurance

 • Down Syndrome

 The larger the death benefit, the more expensive the premium.
-Once you consider your needs for your teen’s life insurance coverage, make sure you can afford to pay the premiums for the duration of the policy.
-At minimum, buy enough life insurance to cover funeral expenses for your teen.
+Once you consider your needs for your teenager’s life insurance coverage, make sure you can afford to pay the premiums for the duration of the policy.
+At a minimum, buy enough life insurance to cover funeral expenses for your teen.
 The average funeral costs $8,000 to $10,000, so consider this amount the minimum for life insurance for your teenager.
 If you can comfortably afford higher premiums, you can consider buying more coverage to meet other financial needs.

-What Is the Cost of Life Insurance for a Teenager?
+Cost of Life Insurance for a Teenager

 The cost of life insurance for a teenager depends on several factors, like the death benefit amount, plan type and insurance company you choose.
 Term life or a child term rider will be cheaper than permanent life insurance but offers limited coverage.
 A larger death benefit will offer more financial opportunity but comes with a larger payment.
 Each insurer has its own rating structure, so rates will vary by company.